Requests

 Many endpoints and API's require the use of keys, usernames, passwords, and/or tokens, in order to authenticate.
 To use these in SEL while keeping them secure, you should place them in your account Vault.
 This allows you to refer to them in your SEL code using liquid syntax, e.g.

 instead of inserting them as text.
-This keeps these keys encrypted, out of code, and out of any database.
+This keeps your secrets encrypted and out of your model code.

 Screenshots